AI Answer Labdefinitions

 Persona Scenarios

-An eco-conscious millennial consumer selecting personal care products.
+An eco-conscious millennial selecting personal care products.

 Persona Scenarios